tcltk/tcl/doc/markdown/lpop.md

 If *index* is negative or greater or equal than the number of elements in the list in the variable called *varName*, an error occurs.

-The interpretation of each simple *index* value is the same as for the command **string index**, supporting simple index arithmetic and indices relative to the end of the list.
+The interpretation of each simple *index* value is the same as for the command [string index][string], supporting simple index arithmetic and indices relative to the end of the list.

-If additional *index* arguments are supplied, then each argument is used in turn to address an element within a sublist designated by the previous indexing operation, allowing the script to remove elements in sublists, similar to **lindex** and **lset**.
+If additional *index* arguments are supplied, then each argument is used in turn to address an element within a sublist designated by the previous indexing operation, allowing the script to remove elements in sublists, similar to [lindex] and [lset].
 The command,

 ```
 lpop a 1 2